FowlerLab/Enrich2/README.md

 Installation and dependencies
 -----------------------------

-Enrich2 runs on Python 3 (v2.0.0) and requires the following packages:
+Enrich2 runs on Python 3 (v2.0.0 and higher) and requires the following packages:

 * [NumPy](http://www.numpy.org/)
 * [SciPy](http://www.scipy.org/)